About the Programme

 Centre for Slovene support

-Lectureships and Slovene Studies programmes around the world are supported by the Centre for Slovene as a Foreign/Second Language.
-It has 7 programmes within which new text books and proceedings appear alongside learning materials.
+Lectureships and Slovene Studies programmes around the world are supported by the Centre for Slovene as a Foreign and Second Language.
+It has 8 programmes within which new textbooks and proceedings appear alongside learning materials.
 Teachers are offered further professional training and preparation before their departure for a foreign university; they are involved in various European and Slovene projects relating to teaching Slovene language, literature and culture, and testing; they also teach on various summer courses, at the Seminar of Slovene Language, Literature and Culture, and work on various seminars and on Obdobja Symposium.

 The work of a teacher at a foreign university is very varied.
 At Slovene departments with a degree programme in Slovene, the work is divided across a number of subjects, on which the Slovene teachers, in addition to their language classes, also lecture.
 At these universities the majority of lectures are given by one or more locally employed university teachers.
 Where Slovene has the status of a lectureship, the focus is on language teaching, although teachers also incorporate other areas, such as Slovene literature and culture.
 Teacher as mentors and comentors help their students writing seminars and degree papers as well as searching for the study materials in Slovenia.